krestenkrab/riak_link_index/README.md

     Link: </riak/company/Trifork>; riaktag="idx@employs"

-The magic is that `riak_link_index` will then automatically add a link in the opposite direction; from `Trifork` to `Kresten`, and that link will have tag `employs`.
-The tag needs to bve start with `idx@` for `riak_link_index` to recognize it.
+The magic is that `riak_link_index` will then automatically add (and maintain) a link in the opposite direction; from `Trifork` to `Kresten`, and that link will have tag `employs`.
+The tag needs to start with `idx@` for `riak_link_index` to recognize it.

-Whenever you update a person object, you can pass in new (or multiple) such links, and the old reverse links will automatically be deleted/updated as appropriate.
+Whenever you update or delete a person object, you can pass in new (or multiple) such links, and the old reverse links will automatically be deleted/updated as appropriate.
+Deleting a company object has no effect the other way around.

 > The objects that contain the reverse links (in this case e.g. `/riak/company/Trifork`) will have empty contents.
 So you cannot